-Missionary, Sinology, and Literary Periodicals, 1817-1949 This is a collection of 17 English-language periodicals published in or about China during a period of over 130 years, extending from 1817 until the founding of the People's Republic of China in 1949.
+DRINKING TEA IN A PAVILION A painting by the Early Ch'ing artist, Mei Ch'ü-shan (梅 瞿 山) Missionary, Sinology, and Literary Periodicals, 1817-1949 This is a collection of 17 English-language periodicals published in or about China during a period of over 130 years, extending from 1817 until the founding of the People's Republic of China in 1949.
 Set within the context of major historical events, such as the Opium Wars, the Taiping Rebellion, the Boxer Rebellion, the Revolution of 1911, the second Sino-Japanese War, and the Chinese Civil War, these periodicals illuminate the thoughts of Chinese intellectuals and Western missionaries and diplomats about China-and more importantly, their efforts to understand Chinese culture and transform the nation in the years before 1949.

-Records of the Maritime Customs Service of China, 1854-1949 Only Gale offers digitised records of the Maritime Customs Service of China-an institution at the heart of Chinese trade, communications, and international affairs for nearly 100 years.
+Records of the Maritime Customs Serviceof China, 1854-1949 Only Gale offers digitised records of the Maritime Customs Service of China-an institution at the heart of Chinese trade, communications, and international affairs for nearly 100 years.
 Digitised for the first time, this collection of official correspondence, dispatches, reports, memoranda, and confidential letters provides invaluable and often unique evidence of Chinese life, economy, and politics through the Taiping Rebellion, the Boxer Rebellion, the 1911 Revolution, the May 30 Movement, the two Sino-Japanese wars, and the Chinese Civil War.
 The Maritime Customs Service of China was an international, predominantly British-staffed bureaucracy under successive Chinese central governments from its founding in 1854 until January 1950.

-Asia and the West: Diplomacy and Cultural Exchange from NINETEENTH CENTURY COLLECTIONS ONLINE This collection features a range of primary source materials related to international relations between Asian countries and the West during the nineteenth century.
+Asia and the West from NINETEENTH CENTURY COLLECTIONS ONLINE

+This collection features a range of primary source collections related to international relations between Asian countries and the West during the nineteenth century.
 These invaluable documents, many of which had not been available previously, allow scholars to explore the history of British and U.S. foreign policy and diplomacy in Asia in greater detail through Asian political, economic, and social affairs; the Philippine Insurrection; the Opium Wars; the Boxer Rebellion; missionary activity in Asia; and many other topics.
-Asia and the West: Diplomacy and Cultural Exchange also includes personal letters and diaries to offer researchers first-hand accounts revealing the human side of international politics, in addition to nautical charts, maps, shipping ledgers, company records, and expedition and survey reports to explore more than a century's worth of world history.
-Additional information about Nineteenth Century Collections Online can be found on page 6.
+Asia and the West also includes personal letters and diaries to offer researchers firsthand accounts, revealing the human side of international politics, in addition to nautical charts, maps, shipping ledgers, company records, and expedition and survey reports, to explore more than a century's worth of world history.
+Additional information about Nineteenth Century Collections Online can be found on page 10.